• Thu. Jan 8th, 2026

 & AN ANNUAL FESTIVAL CELEBRATED ON MAY 21ST

-The church has remained a steadfast presence in the village of Tochni.
-Over the years, it has provided solace and hope to the local area during difficult times.
+Providing solace and hope to the local area during difficult times, the church has remained a steadfast presence in the village of Tochni over the years.
 The church also acts as a village focal point and plays a vital role in the spiritual life of the local community.
 As well as a place of worship and religious ceremonies, the church often serves as a gathering place for several locals.
 May 21st marks the annual feast day of the Saints CONSTANTINE and HELENAOn this day, visitors from all over the island often gather to participate in several festivities.
 This event typically includes a special liturgy, followed by communal meals and several cultural activities.

 The Church Of Saints Constantine & Helena In The Village Of Tochni In Larnaca Cyprus